 THEY WANT TO MEDIATE?

 Of course, the ideal situation is for the homeowner and the servicer to communicate on their own, but we all know that talking to a servicer can be intimidating, overwhelming or confusing.
 When communication is difficult or has broken down, this is a time to use mediation.

 WHEN TO MEDIATE?

-Whether you have a housing counselor, a lawyer, or are on your own, you can ask your servicer, the person who is receiving your mortgage payments, to participate in mediation.
-Most servicers are incentivize to participate in these types of programs.
-You may then call the Center and request a list of approved mediators.
-You then contact the mediator that you and the servicer have selected and schedule a time for a mediation.
+Whether you have a housing counselor, a lawyer, or are on your own, you can ask your servicer, the person who is receiving your mortgage payments to participate in mediation.
+Most servicers are incentivized to participate in these types of programs.
+You may then call the the Alabama State Bar Volunteer Lawyers Program at 334-517-2246.
+The Volunteer Lawyers Program has a list of trained foreclosure mediators.

 If you are post-foreclosure in the circuit court or appellate court you may request mortgage modification mediation.
 You may also request mediation in bankruptcy court as well.

-Learn more by downloading our new brochure, Free Mediation to Prevent Foreclosure Brochure .
+Learn more by downloading our brochure, Free Mediation to Prevent Foreclosure .

 How does this Mediation Program work?

 If a homeowner is in imminent threat or has missed a mortgage payment, then they need to act fast.
 Early intervention provides the most opportunity with the most options.

 To get started, a homeowner may handle this on their own, but if they want help they should find a lawyer, or contact a HUD approved housing counselor to assist them.
 You can go to makinghomeaffordable.gov to locate an approved housing counselor in your area.